-Anyone - particularly those unfamiliar with how to budget and stick to a financial plan - can benefit from working with a financial counselor.
-At certain stages in life, however, an advisor’s advice is extra valuable.
-These moments typically revolve around big life shifts or changes, including:
+Anyone can benefit from working with a financial advisor.
+At certain stages in life, however, we believe a professional’s advice can be extra valuable.
+These moments typically revolve around big life changes, including:

-Another important consideration is how much you have in investable assets at your current stage in life.
-Some of our counselors specialize in serving high-net-worth individuals and require account minimums in the millions of dollars.
+Another important consideration is how much you can afford to invest at your current life stage.
+Some of our advisors specialize in serving high-net-worth individuals and require account minimums in the millions of dollars.
 Others have no set account minimum.

 If you're just starting out or don't have a lot of money to invest, a robo-advisor could be a good option.
-Robo-advisors, which digitally manage your investment portfolio, typically have lower account minimums than traditional advisors and cost less.
-We recommend a robo-advisor to anyone who has less than $25,000.
+Robo-advisors, which digitally manage your investment portfolio, typically have lower account minimums and fees.
+Our matching tool recommends a robo-advisor to anyone who has less than $25,000 to invest.